North Carolina Innovative Approaches Initiative

 - Services for CYSHCN and their families will be organized in ways that are easy to use.

-The Innovative Approaches initiative is a partnership among local health departments (LHDs), local Community Care of North Carolina (CCNC) networks, and families of CYSHCN.
+The Innovative Approaches initiative is a partnership among local health departments (LHDs), local community partners and healthcare providers who serve CYSHCN, and families of CYSHCN as leaders improving the system of care for CYSHCN.
 The IA initiative is funded by the Title V-Maternal and Child Health Services Block Grant Program and is supported through the NC Division of Public Health, Children and Youth Branch.

 - Assess community capacity to meet the needs of CYSHCN